 - the defendant may have been present at the victim’s death but did not contribute to it occurring

-- the defendant was acting in lawful self-defense when he/she killed the victim
+- the defendant was acting in lawful self-defense when they killed the victim

-- the victim signed a legal release agreement taking all responsibility for his/her death (such as in cases where the victim was participating in a dangerous activity like skydiving or car racing)
+- the victim signed a legal release agreement taking all responsibility for their death (such as in cases where the victim was participating in a dangerous activity like skydiving or car racing)

-If a victim’s estate sues in Nevada, the estate may recover the following damages:
+If a victim’s estate sues for wrongful death in Nevada, the estate may recover the following financial compensation:

-- “special damages”, which includes medical expenses that the victim incurred prior to death;
+- “special damages”, which includes medical bills / expenses that the deceased person incurred prior to death;

-- any Nevada compensatory damages that the victim would have recovered from the defendant had he/she not died; and/or
+- any compensatory damages that the victim would have recovered from the defendant had they not died; and/or

-- any Nevada punitive damages that the victim would have recovered from the defendant had he/she not died
+- any punitive damages that the victim would have recovered from the defendant had they not died.7

 Whereas compensatory damages are meant to approximate the estate’s actual losses, punitive damages are meant both to punish the defendants as well as to deter others from acting in a similar wrongful manner.